Skip to content

 Whiteout is a simple app that fixes both problems, utilizing Apple’s own Live Text feature to perfectly annotate or redact blocks of text in an instant.
 A recent update also added to ability to mark up PDF files, making Whiteout a lightweight alternative to a full-fledged PDF editor.

-Live Text was a new feature in iOS 15 that can recognize text from photos, letting users copy and paste text from images as if by magic.
-With iOS 16, the power of Live Text was opened up to third-party apps, allowing WhiteOut to quickly and easily do its thing.
+Live Text is a feature that can recognize text from photos, letting users copy and paste text from images as if by magic.
+A couple years back, the power of Live Text was opened up to third-party apps, allowing Whiteout to quickly and easily do its thing.
 Here’s how to use it.

 First up, download the app.
 Most of the app’s features are free, including highlighting and redaction – although exported images are watermarked.
 An optional subscription removes watermarks, hides ads, and unlocks two extra tools.